aws-samples/aws-lambda-railsconf/README.md

 ## AWS Lambda - RailsConf

-Sample application using Ruby on AWS Lambda.
-Uses web and event invocations of AWS Lambda to upload and rate dogs.
+Instructions and examples for the workshop "Going Serverless with Ruby on AWS Lambda" at RailsConf 2019.

 ## License Summary